MicrosoftDocs/quantum-docs/articles/concepts-overview.md

 ## Use Azure Quantum and the Quantum Development Kit to do quantum computing

-Designing a quantum program to harness interference may sound like a daunting challenge, and while it is, many techniques and tools, including the Quantum Development Kit (QDK), have been introduced to make quantum programming and algorithm development more accessible.
-There are a handful of basic strategies that can be used to manipulate quantum interference in a way useful for computing, while at the same time not causing the solution to be lost in a tangle of quantum possibilities.
-Quantum programming is a distinct art from classical programming requiring very different tools to understand and express quantum algorithmic thinking.
-Indeed, without general tools to aid a quantum developer in tackling the art of quantum programming, quantum algorithmic development is not so easy.

-The [Quantum Development Kit](xref:microsoft.quantum.overview.q-sharp) empowers a growing community with tools to unlock the quantum revolution for their tasks, problems, and solutions.
-The high-level quantum programming language, Q#, was designed to address the challenges of quantum information processing; it is integrated in a software stack that enables a quantum algorithm to be compiled down to the primitive operations of a quantum computer.

-Before approaching the programming language, it's helpful to review the basic principles on which quantum computing is based.
-Check out some important quantum computing concepts, such as [the qubit](xref:microsoft.quantum.concepts.qubit), [Pauli measurements](xref:microsoft.quantum.concepts.pauli), or [linear algebra for quantum computing](xref:microsoft.quantum.overview.algebra).
-If a deeper study of quantum computing history and principles is desired, we refer you to the [reference section](xref:microsoft.quantum.more-information) containing more information.

 Quantum computing is evolving quickly.
 [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) is an open, flexible, and future-proofed cloud ecosystem for quantum computing, aimed at empowering you to deliver impact with your quantum applications, exploration, and research.
 Azure Quantum provides a diverse set of quantum computing solutions and technologies.